Riusuky/udacity-web-front-end/7.Website_Optimization/README.md

 ## Getting Started

-To properly deploy the project, please see the README file located at the project's root.
+To install all the project's dependencies, please see the [`README`](../README.md) file located at the repository's root first.

+To run the Grunt task associated with this project, run `grunt webOptimization` where the `Gruntfile.js` file is located.
+This will create/refresh the `dist` folder based on the `src` folder content.
+Thus, all your custom modification must be made at the `src` folder, otherwise, you'd lose your work.

+To open the project, simply use your preferred browser to open either the `dist/index.html` (Page load time) or the `dist/views/pizza.html` (Page at 60fps).

 ## Optimizations